-- The Board of Library Commissioners review MAR Waiver Petitions based on:
+- The Board of Library Commissioners reviews MAR waiver petitions based on:

 a. evidence of municipal fiscal hardship, and

-- The Board of Library Commissioners vote on the petitions for MAR waivers, usually at their February meeting.
+- The Board of Library Commissioners votes on the petitions for MAR waivers, usually at the February meeting.

 To Apply for an MAR Waiver